Akibalogh/slack-tools/docs/customer-group-audit.md

 3. Audit each Slack channel for team member presence
 4. Connect to Telegram and find all groups shared with @mojo_onchain (401+ groups)
 5. Audit each Telegram group for team member presence
-6. Generate an Excel report on your Desktop
+6. Generate an Excel report in the output folder

 ### Output

-The tool generates an Excel report: `customer_group_audit_YYYYMMDD_HHMMSS.xlsx`
+The tool generates an Excel report: `output/audit_reports/customer_group_audit_YYYYMMDD_HHMMSS.xlsx`

 **Report Columns:**
 - **Platform**: Slack or Telegram